Sets And Reps written in text with image of a woman performing concentration curls.

 GOOD!

-Glossary: barbell, bench press, deadlift, exercise, goal, gym, hypertrophy, intensity, lifting form, muscle, squats, work out, workout
+Glossary: barbell, bench press, deadlift, exercise, goal, gym, hypertrophy, intensity, lifting form, muscle, reps, squats, work out, workout

 SUBSCRIBE